 In July 2016, the Organization purchased from CCCFC all unsold Cathedral Memorial Gardens inventory on the Christ Cathedral campus grounds.
 The purchase was financed by a loan payable to CCCFC totaling \$1,278,334.
 The loan has an interest rate of 3 percent and a maturity date of June 1, 2036.
-As of June 30, 2021 and 2020, the amount of principal outstanding was \$1,024,089 and \$1,077,355, respectively.
+As of June 30, 2022 and 2021, the amount of principal outstanding was \$969,202 and \$1,024,089, respectively.

 In response to the COVID-19 pandemic, in June 2020 the Organization participated in the Small Business Administration Paycheck Protection Program and obtained a loan to fund its payroll costs.
-The loan is forgivable to the extent it is used for certain allowable costs during the 24 weeks after funding.
-Allowable costs include payroll-related costs, interest on covered debt, and payments for covered utilities.
-The Organization applied for forgiveness during the loan forgiveness covered period, and received forgiveness of principal and interest on June 17, 2021.
+The Organization applied for forgiveness during the loan forgiveness covered period and received forgiveness of principal and interest on June 17, 2021.
 A gain on forgiveness totaling \$3,666,119 is included in the statement of activities for the year ended June 20, 2021.
-As of June 30, 2021 and 2020, the amount of principal outstanding was \$0 and \$3,630,707, respectively.